IBM International Foundation

 - Health: Healthcare institutions, hospitals, hospices, nursing homes

-- Environment: Environmental organizations and sustainability initiatives
+- Environment: Environmental organisations and sustainability initiatives

 - Employment & Economic Development: Workforce development, small business support